bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

 -----

-Firstly, I find having *one* configuration that works for both Vim and Neovim extremely useful.
+Firstly, I find having *one* configuration that works for both Vim and Neovim extremely beneficial.
 Hence, my combined configuration still lives in the traditional *~/.vimrc* file.

 To connect Neovim to *~/.vimrc* create a *~/.config/nvim/init.vim* file with